In a nutshell

 Table of foods to be consumed or not

 |Cereal and bakery products||No||No||Yes|

 |Oils and fats||No||Yes, but in limited quantities||Yes|

 - For weight loss in the first phase:

-A very low carbohydrate diet causes the body to turn to fat for energy.
-By burning fat, the body generates a by-product, ketones, which have a appetite suppressant effect at the beginning of the diet.
-The body therefore burns fat quickly from the start.
+A low carbohydrate diet causes the body to turn to fat for energy.
+By burning fat, the body generates a by-product, ketones, which have an appetite suppressant effect at the beginning of the diet.
+The body, therefore, burns fat quickly from the start.

 - For phases two and three:

-Because the prescribed diet respects each person’s eating habits, tastes and pace of life, the pleasure of eating is maintained, frustration is low and motivation is higher.
-For these reasons, achieving and maintaining weight loss is more likely.
-The diet also advocates that a balanced nutritional intake is the basis for sustainable weight loss.
+Because the prescribed diet respects each person’s eating habits, tastes and pace of life, the pleasure of eating is maintained, frustration is low, and motivation is higher.
+For these reasons, achieving and maintaining a weight loss is more likely.
+The diet also advocates a balanced nutritional intake which is the basis for sustainable weight loss.